M108Falcon/gambuSSH/README.md

 # gambuSSH: Graphical SSH Honeypot

-gambuSSH is a commandline as well as graphical application that acts as a tarpit to defend against Dictionary as well as DDoS attacks on SSH Ports.
+gambuSSH (pronounced g-Ambush) is a commandline as well as graphical application that acts as a tarpit to defend against Dictionary as well as DDoS attacks on SSH Ports.
 The app acts as a decoy SSH port that traps autmoized scripts for indefinite amount of time, wasting a lot of attacker's time and also slowing down their attacks on other open SSH ports worldwide.

 *The app works exclusively on Linux systems for now*